tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

 Create the system of bodies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These body settings are then used to create the system of bodies, using the factory function :func:`~tudatpy.numerical_simulation.environment_setup.create_system_of_bodies`.
+These body settings are then used to create the system of bodies, using the function :func:`~tudatpy.numerical_simulation.environment_setup.create_system_of_bodies`.

 .. code-block:: python